quietui/quiet/docs/docs/theming.md

 ### Built-in presets

-For convenience, Quiet's default theme ships with 21 color presets.
+For convenience, Quiet's default theme ships with 21 color presets to alter the library's primary color.
 The theme picker at the top of the page allows you to preview them.

 To use a preset in your app, add the `quiet-{preset}` class to the `<html>` element, where `{preset}` is one of the following values: red, orange, amber, yellow, lime, green, emerald, teal, cyan, sky, blue, indigo, violet, purple, fuschia, pink, rose, slate, zinc, stone, or sand.